The Biological Sciences Graduate Program at a Glance

-- This item is limited to twelve pages.
+- This item is limited to twelve double-spaced pages.
 Organize the Research Strategy in the specified order using the instructions provided below.
 Start each section with the appropriate section heading —Significance, Innovation, Approach.
 Cite published experimental details in the Research Strategy section and provide the full reference in the Bibliography and References Cited section.

 If an applicant has multiple Specific Aims, then the applicant may address Significance, Innovation and Approach for each Specific Aim individually, or may address Significance, Innovation and Approach for all of the Specific Aims collectively.

 For new applications, include information on preliminary studies, if any.
 Discuss the applicant’s preliminary studies, data and/or experience pertinent to this application.
 When applicable, provide a succinct account of published and unpublished results, indicating progress toward their achievement.
 [This should be done within the Research Strategies section, usually in Significance.]

 Provide a bibliography of any references cited in the Project Narrative.
 Each reference must include the names of all authors (in the same sequence in which they appear in the publication), the article and journal title, book title, volume number, page numbers, and year of publication.
 Include only bibliographic citations.
 Applicants should be especially careful to follow scholarly practices in providing citations for source materials relied upon when preparing any section of the application.

 The proposal should be formatted according to the following guidelines:

 - Double-space all text, except captions for figures, which may be single-spaced.

 - Use an 11 or 12 pt. font such as Arial, Helvetica, Palatino Linotype, or Georgia.